 My interest in oesophageal and other gastrointestinal (GI) cancers extends beyond the laboratory and I have completed a number of clinical analyses of outcomes in GI malignancies, particularly with respect to the effect of radiotherapy dose and fractionation.
 I was also the Lead Clinical Fellow in Birmingham for the EC FP7-funded DSD-Life study and led the LCC-CARIS-01 analysis of a commercial multi-platform molecular profile in gynaecological cancers.

 Alongside my research and clinical commitments I have since 2018 sat as a trainee representative for the Royal College of Radiologists’ Clinical Oncology Academic Committee and as the trainee representative for the Oesophagogastric Subgroup of the NCRI Clinical Studies Group.
-I am also a member of the NCRI Clinical & Translational Radiotherapy (CTRad) Working Group and in 2017 founded The Northern Oncology Trainees Collaborative for Healthcare Research (NOTCH), an organisation I now Chair.
+I am also a member of the NCRI Clinical & Translational Radiotherapy (CTRad) Working Group and in 2017 founded The Northern Oncology Trainees Collaborative for Healthcare Research (NOTCH), and as inaugural chair oversaw this group's expansion across much of the UK.
 I have also previously sat as an Expert Member of the Coventry & Warwickshire Research Ethics Committee and on the Cochrane UK Trainees Advisory Group.
 Finally, I continue to sit on the faculty of Resuscitation for Medical Disciplines Birmingham, having chaired this large peer-peer life support training course as a final year medical student.

 Cellular biology of oesophageal adenocarcinoma